English, PDF, 513kb

 This database provides information on environmentally related taxes, fees and charges, tradable permit systems, deposit refund systems, environmentally motivated subsidies and voluntary approaches used in environmental policy in OECD member countries and a number of other countries.
 Developed in co-operation between the OECD and the European Environment Agency.

-Italy has the 5th highest tax wedge among the 34 OECD member countries in 2015, compared with the 6th highest position in 2014.
-The average single worker in Italy faced a tax wedge of 49.0% in 2015, compared with the OECD average of 35.9%.
+Italy has the 6th highest tax wedge among the 34 OECD member countries in 2015.
+The country occupied the same position in 2014.
+The average single worker in Italy faced a tax wedge of 47.9% in 2015 compared with the OECD average of 35.9%.

 English, PDF, 106kb